Showing posts sorted by relevance for query Viscount. Sort by date Show all posts

 Vauxhall PC Viscount, 1967.

-The existing Viscount (introduced in 1966 and a tarted-up version of the cheaper Cresta) thus continued in production until 1972, it’s place at the top of the range assumed by the Ventura, a tarted-up version of the smaller Victor.
+As a separate platform, the Viscount project never proceeded even to prototype stage but the name did live on.
+The Viscount introduced in 1966 was a gorped-up (gorp is what the industry used to call bling) version of the cheaper Cresta) and it remained in production until 1972, it’s place at the top of the range assumed by the Ventura, a gorped-up version of the smaller Victor.
 Vauxhall would not return to the executive car market until later in the decade when, with the UK now in the EEC, the economics of platform-sharing with Opel became viable.

 Sunday, May 28, 2023